mozilla/treeherder/docs/rest_api.md

 ## Profiling API endpoint performance

-On our development (vagrant) instance we have [django-debug-toolbar](http://django-debug-toolbar.readthedocs.io/) installed, which can give information on exactly what SQL is run to generate individual API endpoints.
+In the local development environment [django-debug-toolbar](http://django-debug-toolbar.readthedocs.io/) is installed, which can give information on exactly what SQL is run to generate individual API endpoints.
 Just navigate to an endpoint
 (example: <http://localhost:8000/api/repository/>) and
 you should see the toolbar to your right.